Looking Back – How Ryde used to be

 A handsome mayoral chain, subscribed for by the inhabitants of Ryde, was presented to the Mayor of the borough (Mr R Colenutt) by Sir Richard Webster, M P. Later in the year Mr George Garnett presented a handsome mace to the Corporation.

-(Researched and typed by Diana Wood)
+(typed by Diana Wood)